Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
-TaxVoucherNumber | string | Advance tax voucher number (as generated through the Document Series in Advanced Settings) LocationCode | int | Location code of the delivery location OrderLineId | int | Unique id of the order line item HSNCode | string | The HSN code is the 'Harmonized System Nomenclature code number' that is required for GST.
+TaxVoucherNumber | string | Advance tax voucher number (as generated through the Document Series in Advanced Settings) LocationCode | int | Location code of the order fulfillment location (Generally used for Location specific merchants) OrderLineId | int | Unique id of the order line item HSNCode | string | The HSN code is the 'Harmonized System Nomenclature code number' that is required for GST.
 The 'HSN code' is shown at item level
 TaxCategory | string | Category of the current tax.
 For example: STT, VAT, GST, and CST